 256.07 Placement of Patch Material.
 Use Type A, B, or C patch material as follows:

-A. Type A. patch material consist of one part high early strength portland cement, one and a half parts fine aggregate, and one and a half parts No. 8 coarse aggregate by volume.
+A. Type A. Provide patch material consisting of one part high early strength portland cement, one and a half parts fine aggregate, and one and a half parts No. 8 coarse aggregate by volume.
 Add sufficient air-entraining admixture to maintain an air content of 8 2 percent.
 Add enough water to obtain the minimum slump practical for placing, and do not allow slump to exceed 4 inches (100 mm).
 Mix the materials on site.
 Do not use ready-mixed concrete.
 Place the concrete mixture in the patch area while the bonding grout is still wet.
 Slightly overfill, vibrate, and strike off the concrete.

-B. Type B. patch material consist of quick setting concrete mortar 705.21, Type 1 or 2.
+B. Type B. Provide patch material consisting of quick setting concrete mortar 705.21, Type 1 or 2.
 Mix and place the mortar according to the manufacturer’s recommendations.
 Add coarse aggregate, as needed, according to the manufacturer’s instructions.
 Place the concrete mixture in the patch area.
 If the manufacturer’s requirements specify using bonding grout, place the concrete mixture while the bonding grout is still wet.
 Slightly overfill, vibrate, and strike off the concrete.

-C. Type C. patch material consist of a blend of quick setting concrete mortar 705.21, Type 2 and selected aggregates with an activator.
+C. Type C. Provide patch material consisting of a blend of quick setting concrete mortar 705.21, Type 2 and selected aggregates with an activator.
 Mix and place these materials according to the manufacturer’s recommendations.
 Add coarse aggregate, as needed, according to the manufacturer’s instructions.
 Place the concrete mixture in the patch area.
 If the manufacturer’s requirements specify using bonding grout, place the concrete mixture while the bonding grout is still wet.
 Slightly overfill, vibrate, and strike off the concrete.

 Screed patches 12 feet (3.7 m) and less in length parallel to the centerline.
 Screed patches over 12 feet (3.7 m) in length perpendicular to the centerline.